alorum/seoslides/readme.txt

 == Changelog ==

+= 1.3.1 =

+* Fix: Strip spaces from the end of image URLs so they display properly as embedded media.

 = 1.3.0 =

 * New: Slide titles on the presentation edit page now launch the slide editor.